dfinity/motoko/design/IDL.md

 Viewed as sets, the annotations on the functions must be equal.

-#### Actors
+#### Services

-For an actor, a method can be specialised (by specialising its function type), or a method added.
+For a service, a method can be specialised (by specialising its function type), or a method added.
 Essentially, they are treated like records of functions.
 ```

 ----------------------------------------